Ethics

 General ethics information

-The therapy relationship is always professional.
-In order to be effective in helping clients reach their goals, the therapeutic relationship can and should be warm, friendly and accepting but it is never to be confused with a friendship.
-All professional associations have codes of ethics that govern the way the therapeutic relationship is handled and set professional boundaries around it.
-I abide by the BACP Ethical Framework.
+The therapy relationship is a professional relationship between a practitioner and a paying client.
+In order to be effective in helping clients reach their goals, the therapeutic relationship can and should be warm, friendly and accepting, but it is not to be confused with a friendship.
+All professional associations have codes of ethics that govern the way the therapeutic relationship is managed, and set professional boundaries around it.

 Prohibition on dual relationships